 Measuring and evaluating the work used to be difficult before git analytics came up with a data-driven approach to engineering management.
 But Waydev, as a complete Development Analytics tool, has the focus evenly distributed across code-level, code collaboration, tickets, and other actionable metrics.

 In this article, you get a crystal-clear perspective on what engineering KPIs and metrics are relevant for your team performance.
 Bonus: plenty of KPIs and metrics examples that you can set and track!

 A key performance indicator (KPI) is a metric or a set of metrics.
 But not every metric is a KPI.
 A metric measures processes in a period of time, while a KPI tracks whether you meet organizational objectives.

 As a result, software engineering KPIs are measurable values based on certain sets of metrics that can show the progress of your team towards the company’s goals – since engineering metrics are business metrics, too.

 Since businesses are so different, there’s no magic bullet when it comes to the right metrics and KPIs.
 Instead, these metrics need to be set depending on clear and specific expectations, goals and requirements right from the start.
 Otherwise, they are useless.

 With Waydev, you have an unbiased, frictionless way to keep a pulse on developer performance based on key performance indicators in software development.
-Try it for FREE.